SAP/spartacus-docs/_pages/dev/styling-and-page-layout/icon-library.md

 ```

 To load the font-related CSS file, a resource can be added for a specific icon type, or for all types (by leaving out types entirely).
 When a resource is added, the CSS file is linked to the DOM dynamically.
 Spartacus ensures that the font is only loaded once.

+## Directionality

+With release 2.1 of the Spartacus libraries, right-to-left (RTL) text and layout direction is supported in addition to left-to-right (LTR) orientation.
+Most icons are designed for LTR and do not change for RTL orientation.
+Some icons, however, should flip when in RTL mode.
+For more information, see [Directionality]({{ site.baseurl }}{% link _pages/dev/styling-and-page-layout/directionality.md %}).